-Under Phase I the Thusong Service

-Centre was expanded to

-accommodate the entire financial

-services department of the

-municipality.
-Through this

-intervention the Municipality

-demonstrated its commitment to a

-one stop government services

-Centre that are closer to the people.
+Under Phase I the Thusong Service was Centre expanded accommodate the entire financial services department municipality.
+Through this intervention the Municipality demonstrated its commitment to a one stop government services Centre that are closer to the people.

 Phase II of the Integrated Precinct Development